 To prepare Yellow Bag items:

 - remove any plastic or ‘samples’ that come with your newspaper

 - cut cardboard down to fit the Yellow Bag, or neatly tie into bundles measuring no larger than 60 x 60 x 15 cm.
 Please use biodegradable string or twine.
 No wire or plastic strapping.

 - no soiled tissue, plastic box liners or food-soiled paper

-- place shredded paper inside a tied clear plastic bag before putting it the Yellow Bag
+- place shredded paper inside a paper bag, cereal box or envelope before putting it in the Yellow Bag

 Blue Bags, formerly used for newspaper only, are now being phased out.

 Thanks to Provincial Take-Back programs, there are recycling drop-off locations available for materials such as: